 A five minute walk away from Takamatsu Station is the Takamatsu Pier.
-You can hop on a boat and go on a day trip out to Shodoshima Island or Naoshima island that are known to have amazing wildlife.
+You can hop on a boat and go on a day trip out to Shodoshima Island or Naoshima Island, known for amazing nature.
 This article will let you know how to get to Takamatsu from major cities, highlights of Takamatsu and of the islands, and some great souvenirs you can buy in Takamatsu too.

 Table of Contents:

 1. How to Get to Takamatsu (From Tokyo, Osaka, Kyoto, and Kobe)

 2. Transportation in Takamatsu and Tourist Information Centers